 At A-Level, 13 students achieved AAA or better, with a further 25 achieving ABB or higher.
 Of the 30 subjects offered, there were particularly strong performances in Art, English, Maths, Modern Foreign Languages and History.

 BTEC Sport and Exercise Science Extended Diploma results for 2019 are the best yet.
 50% of students achieved the maximum grade of triple starred distinction and the lowest result was Distinction-Merit-Merit (DMM).
 Deputy Head Academic, Damian Henderson said: “These are great results for our sixteen BTEC students.
 Their time at school was very intense on account of the continuous assessment they had over their two year course.
-Clearly, they relished the BTEC format and achieved better than they would have done had they followed a more traditional path with terminal examinations.”
+Clearly, they relished the BTEC format and came out with some tremendous results which attest to their unstinting hard work and dedication.”

 At A level, among the top achievers were Ben Harris and Alex Kitchen who, as well as being close friends, also achieved exactly the same results with 3 A* and 1A in Maths, Further Maths Physics, and Chemistry.
 They have both chosen to study Maths at University but will have to part ways come September as Ben travels to Warwick University and Alex to Imperial College London.